hanziKR/token-generation/README.md

 ### Generation system

-All access tokens are created with a generation.
+All refresh tokens are created with a generation.
-Access tokens are only generated when the refresh token's generation is valid.
+All access tokens are only created when the refresh token's generation is valid.

 ## Install